Hawaii Territorial Legislature: Makeup and operation

 Legislative sessions were required to be held in odd-numbered years, and could be held in even-numbered years at the discretion of the legislature.
 Those held in even-numbered years, called "budget sessions", were restricted to matters related to the budget, elections, and impeachment of officials.
 Sessions began on the third Wednesday in February.

 The Hawaii Territorial Legislature convened at ʻIolani Palace.

 Admission of women

 Very soon after the passage of the Nineteenth Amendment to the United States Constitution in 1920, which allowed women to vote in elections, women began seeking election to the Territorial Legislature.
 However, the Organic Act required that members of the legislature be male citizens of the United States.
 In 1922, the United States Congress passed a bill to modify the Organic Act to allow women to hold office.
 The first woman in the Hawaii Territorial Legislature was Rosalie Keliʻinoi, elected to the Territorial House of Representatives in 1925.
 Elsie Wilcox became the first woman elected to the Territorial Senate in 1933.

 Senate

-The Senate of the Territory of Hawaii had 25 members (15 members until February 18, 1959), elected for four-year terms.
-Members, required to be United States citizens who were older than 30, eligible to vote, and had lived in Hawaii for three years, were initially elected from six senatorial districts: